wushanshan/MatrixProductPCA/README.md

 ```$bin/spark-submit --class "OnePassPCA" --master local[2] --driver-memory 2g onepasspca_2.10-1.0.jar 5000 5000 5 2 1000 10 0 2```

 ## Matlab implementation
 We also provide Matlab code for the two algorithms.
-Note that the provided Matlab code uses standard JL (Gaussian matrix) for the sketching step, while the Spark implementation incorporates Hadamard sketch ([SRHT][srht]) which runs faster.
+Note that the provided Matlab code uses standard JL (Gaussian matrix) for the sketching step, while our Spark code implementes Hadamard sketch ([SRHT][srht]) which runs faster.